mpedziwiatr02/JPWP-User-Registration/README.md

 # Installation

 Web application for user registration made in Python.
-Install using:
+Install and run using:

 ```
 git clone https://github.com/mpedziwiatr02/JPWP-User-Registration